bdavidxyz/protheme/_posts/2016-05-18-how-to-name-css-classes.md

 ## 6. Try BEM

 It's one of the most commonly used convention by now.

- - It looks really weird as first glance, don't be afraid
+* It looks really weird as first glance, don't be afraid
- - The entry cost is extremely low
+* The entry cost is extremely low
- - You can try it now on any part of existing project
+* You can try it now on any part of existing project
- - long term benefits are huge
+* Long term benefits are huge

 (double dash) means variation of the element.
 (double underscore) means children of the element.